collenirwin/Cowboy/README.md

  - `/cowboy-help` - Lists all commands.
  - `/roll [low: 1] [high: 10]` - Rolls a random number between `low` and `high` inclusive.
  - `/flip-coin` - Flips a coin, resulting in Heads or Tails.
+ - `/random-wiki` - Gets a link to a random Wikipedia article.

 ### Running
 Running the following will start the bot, registering all commands to a guild: